nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Assume the current date and time is 22-03-2023 11:00.

 - `remind 2`
-  - Events that start within 2 days will be displayed.
+  - This command will display events that start within 2 days.
 These are events that start on:
     * 22-03-2023 after 11:00
     * 23-03-2023 the whole day
     * 24-03-2023 the whole day